 5. Configure reading settings

-Hover on Settings » Reading and you should see the screen shown above.
-Depending on your requirement, you should choose the homepage settings.
-Remember, if you opt for a static page, chose the home page of your website/blog & chose the Posts page for the Blog section.
+Hover on Settings » Reading, and you should see the screen shown above.
+Depending on your requirements, you should choose the homepage settings.
+Remember, if you opt for a static page, choose the home page of your website/blog & choose the Posts page for the Blog section.
 Furthermore, spend some time on homepage SEO as it will be the face of your brand.

 If you go for A static page option, you would need to design the home page from scratch depending on the theme you use.
 You can always change these settings whenever you want.